eclipse-hono/hono/site/content/deployment/kubernetes.md

 $ helm get eclipse-hono
 ~~~

-### Install Eclipse Hono without using Helm Tiller service
+### Deploying Hono without using Helm's Tiller Service

-If you for whatever reason can't or don't want to install Helm Tiller server in your cluster, you can still use the resources and deploy them manually.
+If, for whatever reason, you can't or don't want to install Helm's Tiller service in your cluster, you can still use the resources created by Helm and deploy them manually using the `kubectl` command line tool.
-To generate Eclipse Hono resources locally with Helm, run
+To generate the resources locally with Helm, run

 ~~~sh
 ~hono/deploy$ helm dep update target/deploy/helm/
 ~hono/deploy$ helm template --name eclipse-hono --namespace hono --output-dir . target/deploy/helm/
 ~~~

-This should create `eclipse-hono` folder with all the resources.
+This should create an `eclipse-hono` folder with all the resources.
 Now, you can use `kubectl` to deploy them to any Kubernetes cluster

 ~~~sh
 ~hono/deploy$ kubectl apply -f ./eclipse-hono --namespace hono
 ~~~

-### Use Eclipse Hono
+### Using Hono

 After successful installation, you can proceed and [access your Hono services](#accessing-hono-services)

-### Uninstall Eclipse Hono
+### Undeploying Hono

-To uninstall Eclipse Hono that has been installed using Helm's Tiller service, run
+To undeploy a Hono instance that has been deployed using Helm's Tiller service, run

 ~~~sh
 ~hono/deploy$ helm delete --purge eclipse-hono ~hono/deploy$ kubectl delete crd prometheuses.monitoring.coreos.com delete crd prometheusrules.monitoring.coreos.com servicemonitors.monitoring.coreos.com alertmanagers.monitoring.coreos.com
 ~~~

-The additional delete commands are necessary to clean [Prometheus operator CRDs](https://github.com/helm/charts/tree/master/stable/prometheus-operator#uninstalling-the-chart).
+The additional `kubectl delete` command is necessary to remove [Prometheus operator CRDs](https://github.com/helm/charts/tree/master/stable/prometheus-operator#uninstalling-the-chart).

-To uninstall Eclipse Hono that has been installed manually, run
+To undeploy a Hono instance that has been deployed manually from the resource files, run

 ~~~sh
 ~hono/deploy$ kubectl delete -f ./eclipse-hono --namespace hono